Science-Bird/UniversalRadar/README.md

 - **Max Opacity**: How light the very highest parts of a contour map should be (higher for lighter).

-Other than `Broader Height Range`, the `Opacity Multiplier` and `Max Opacity` are the most useful for troubleshooting.
+`Broader Height Range` is usually the quickest fix for moons which are overly bright/change gradient too quickly, but `Opacity Multiplier` and the global setting `Max Opacity` can also be useful for troubleshooting.

 Note that the `Max Opacity` will only stop the shading from getting any brighter, but if you multiply the shading enough, it might reach that maximum before the actual target height for the map.
 If you're setting the maximum opacity to something below 0.9, you might want to try setting the `Opacity Multiplier` to the same thing, which should keep the multiplier from getting too ahead of the maximum.

+### Colour configuration

+If you want to really customize radar appearance, you can find colour configuration for all the moons under	`Moon Overrides (Colour)`.

+All moons will have the following options:

+- **Shading Colour**: Colour of the fill between contour lines which shows elevation.

+- **Line Colour**: Colour of the contour lines themselves.

+- **Object Colour**: Colour of any automatically generated radar objects (by default these only generate on modded moons).

+- **Background Colour**: Colour of the radar screen's background (by default this is a very very dark green).

+Vanilla moons will also have an option for the colour of their radar sprites (which are used by vanilla moons instead of the automatically generated radar objects):

+- **Sprite Colour**: Colour of the 2D sprites used for the radar on vanilla moons

+Some additional colour-related config can be found under `Vanilla Radar Sprites`:

+- **Match Ship Sprite Colour To Radar**: The sprite of your ship will change from green to whatever the colour of the radar sprites/radar objects is on the current moon (this is on by default, so the ship doesn't look so out of place).

+- **Ship Sprite Colour**: If you disable the above option, you can use this instead to customize the ship's sprite colour on all moons

 ### Full manual customization

-If you switch to the `Manual` mode in `Moon Overrides`, you can change all the above mentioned values for that moon specifically, as well as:
+If you switch to the `Manual` mode in `Moon Overrides` (then join a game to generate the config), you can change all values for that moon individually, including: `Opacity Multiplier`, `Line Spacing`, `Line Thickness`, and `Max Opacity`.

+Most importantly, it also makes the minimum and maximum height for the shading configurable (in `Auto` mode, these are automatically computed based on the terrain mesh):

 - **Minimum and Maximum Shading Height**: The heights where shading starts and ends (from black at the minimum to fully light at the maximum).

-	(The `Line and Shading Colour` option will also be separated into two separate `Line Colour` and `Shading Colour` options when in `Manual` mode)

-The maximum and minimum heights are usually automatically computed, so if you want to try changing them yourself, you'll probably want a reference for where they're usually calculated at.
-Enable the `Log Automatic Values` setting in `Automatic Settings` and land on the moon you're interested in customizing (in `Auto` mode).
+Since they're usually found automatically, it can be a tricky process trying to change them yourself (note that the default values are just filler ones used for every moon, so changing a moon to manual will probably look bad if you don't set these yourself).
+You'll probably want a reference for where they're usually calculated at, so try enabling the `Log Automatic Values` setting in `Automatic Settings` and land on the moon you're interested in customizing (in `Auto` mode).
 Check the logs for the maximum and minimum values it generates, and use those as a starting point.

 ### Additional config